peterhinch/micropython-async/README.md

  infra red remote controls using the popular NEC protocol.
  * [A modified uasyncio](./FASTPOLL.md) This incorporates a simple priority mechanism.
 With suitable application design this improves the rate at which devices can be polled and improves the accuracy of time delays.
+Also provides for low priority tasks which are only scheduled when normal tasks are paused.
  * [Communication between devices](./syncom_as/README.md) Enables MicroPython
  boards to communicate without using a UART.
 Primarily intended to enable a a Pyboard-like device to achieve bidirectional communication with an ESP8266.